conradoqg/naivecoin/README.md

 * Addresses creation using a deterministic approach [EdDSA](https://en.wikipedia.org/wiki/EdDSA)
 * Data is persisted to a folder

-> Naivechain uses websocket to p2p communication, but it was droped to simplify the understanding of message exchange.
-It is realying only on REST comunication.
+> Naivechain uses websocket to p2p communication, but it was dropped to simplify the understanding of message exchange.
+It is relying only on REST communication.

 #### Components communication
 ```